Are you aware of the most common heavy metals that can ruin your health?

 Lead treatment and prevention options

-Here are a few useful prevention tips:
+Here are a few helpful prevention tips:

 · Water filtration systems can purify tap water and eliminate most lead content as well as other pollutants